KisSsArt/AD-Migration-to-FreeIPA/README.md

-# AC Migration to FreeIPA
+# AD Migration to FreeIPA

 Dependencies: